 But as we all know, that isn’t always true.

 Every industry experiences routine property damage in one form or another.
 But the financial fallout in the fleet industry involves a lot more than just broken desktops, printers and scanners.
-It’s expensive company vehicles that face the brunt of an `entitlement mentality’ among staff members, and the accumulated impact of the rough handling is quite significant.
+It’s expensive company vehicles that face the brunt of an `entitlement mentality’ among staff members.
+The accumulated impact of the rough handling is quite significant.

 It is hard for fleet managers to keep track of vehicles when drivers are taking them on the road, across state lines, for several days at a time.
-So some – not all – drivers get lazy with basic maintenance and cleanliness, knowing they are not going to be pulled up or be held accountable for any resulting damages.
+So some – not all – drivers get lazy with basic maintenance and cleanliness.
 This is especially true with older units in the fleet.
 They are subject to a lot more neglect and abuse because the driver has stopped respecting its intrinsic value.

-Drivers who have this entitlement mentality don’t mind if the interiors are stained, torn, or littered with trash.
+Drivers who have this entitlement mentality don’t mind the state of a truck’s interior.
 They don’t care that an empty soda bottle can roll under the pedals and cause an accident.
-They may drink inside their trucks, or smoke cigarettes, letting the stench of tobacco get entrapped in plastic/rubber fittings and fabric upholstery.
-They can overload the truck, until it requires an unscheduled maintenance.
+They may drink inside their trucks, or smoke cigarettes, letting the stench of tobacco seep into the plastic/rubber fittings and fabric upholstery.
+Drivers can overload the truck, until it requires an unscheduled maintenance.
 They can ignore low fluid levels, drive on under-inflated tires, jump curbs or scrape the side of buildings.
 The ways of abusing fleet vehicles when drivers are on their own are extensive.

 The younger generation of CMV drivers, in their 20s and 30s, are often considered the worst culprits.
 But drivers with many years of experience behind them are just as culpable.
 It’s complacency in their case and not immaturity that prompts them to develop an entitled mindset towards the vehicle they have been entrusted with.